-Petition 2020-001 asks to allow recreational divers with a fishing license to remove 40 gallons per diver per day from limited areas in Monterey.
+Petition 2020-001 asked to allow recreational divers with a fishing license to remove 40 gallons per diver per day from limited areas in Monterey.
 Our goal is to reduce urchin populations to their normal, sustainable level so kelp forests can re-grow.
 All divers are encouraged to sign up for the newsletter to be notified of opportunities to participate in removal efforts.
-Students and Military can apply for free fishing licenses.
 Complete text of Petition 2020-001 >

 Tanker’s Reef has in past years been a giant kelp forest of about 20 acres.
 The shale reefs here have become urchin barrens with no kelp canopy.